 The 14-acre Star Wars: Galaxy’s Edge at Walt Disney World and Disneyland is the largest single-themed land in Disney Parks’ history.
-Star Wars: Galaxy’s Edge opened first back in May at Disneyland, with an identical land welcoming traveler to a galaxy (not so) far, far away, at Walt Disney World in August.
+Star Wars: Galaxy’s Edge opened first back in May at Disneyland, with an identical land welcoming travelers to a galaxy (not so) far, far away, at Walt Disney World in August.

 On Dec.
 5, 2019, on Batuu’s sister planet on the East Coast, “Star Wars” fans celebrated the much-anticipated opening of Rise of the Resistance.
 The innovative ride integrates four different ride experiences – including a walk-through, a ride in a trackless vehicle, a motion simulator and an elevator drop – making it Disney’s longest attraction ever.

 Tucked into a scrubland forest on Batuu is the entrance to Disney’s most epic indoor dark ride.
 Upon entering the Resistance, military outpost “guests” are recruited by an animatronic BB-8 and a Rey hologram for a strike against the First Order.
 After exiting the briefing rooms, guests board a shuttlecraft and all goes well until a Star Destroyer tracks the shuttle.
 There is no escape, and next thing you know the doors of your shuttle open to 50 animatronic stormtroopers, TIE fighters and First Order officers.
 The scene is set in front of a 100-foot-wide window looking into outer space.
 There’s not much time to contemplate your fate: First Order officers quickly herd their prisoners into a prison cell to meet Kylo Ren for interrogation.